5 Signs of A Bad Translation Agency

 Responsive support from the translation agency is a key factor for a successful translation project.
 During your testing time with an agency, pay attention to the way they respond to your questions.
 Do they answer your questions with full and clear information?
 Is the responding time too long?
 At this stage, the agency is trying to convince you to pick them so they will show their best to you.
 If at this very point, their communication is already bad, you shouldn’t expect too much on the following process.

-Another sign for a bad translation agency is their poor confidential policy.
-Confidentiality of a document is of great importance.
+Another sign for a bad translation agency is its poor confidential policy.
+The confidentiality of a document is of great importance.
 A good translation agency will proactively remind you about the NDA or be willing to sign it when you ask.
 If the translation agency you are planning on working with doesn’t mention anything about confidentiality, be aware and question them.
 Because you cannot afford to have your sensitive financial reports or new product introduction documents leaked.

 In short, you need to pay attention to small details to figure out some red flags of a bad translation agency.
 Considering thoroughly all factors before deciding who to work with will save you a great deal of both time and money.